-The CIArb Protocol also provides guidance on procedural matters, including that experts must first enter into a discussion for the purpose of identifying and agreeing on the issues on which they are to opine, as well as agreeing on the tests or analyses to be applied on the facts.28 This is the foundation for the majority of the expert evidence;29 with the experts proceeding to prepare their reports on the terms that they have agreed.
-The CIArb Protocol allows the tribunal wide scope to direct the proceedings, for example, by directing the experts to confer further30 or to hold preliminary meetings with the experts.31
+The CIArb Protocol also provides guidance on procedural matters, including that experts must first enter into a discussion for the purpose of identifying and agreeing on the issues on which they are to opine, as well as agreeing on the tests or analyses to be applied on the facts.
+This is the foundation for the majority of the expert evidence; with the experts proceeding to prepare their reports on the terms that they have agreed.
+The CIArb Protocol allows the tribunal wide scope to direct the proceedings, for example, by directing the experts to confer further or to hold preliminary meetings with the experts.

 Despite these positive provisions, it is unclear whether the regulation of evidence procedure itself, through codes of conduct and protocols actually reduces partiality and bias of many party appointed experts.
-It has been suggested that the prescribed statements of independence "conflate 'impartiality' and 'objectivity' with 'independence'".32 An expert can be outwardly 'independent' from the appointing party, while nevertheless harbouring subconscious biases which may influence his or her report.
-Indeed, there remain concerns regarding the "appearance versus reality" of impartiality where codes of conduct and statements of independence are concerned.33 Can an expert, even acting in good faith, can ever be entirely free from pressures from their employing party or from the case itself?
+It has been suggested that the prescribed statements of "conflate 'impartiality' independence and 'objectivity' 'independence'".56 An expert can be outwardly 'independent' from the appointing party, while nevertheless harbouring subconscious biases which may influence his or her report.
+Indeed, there remain concerns regarding the "appearance versus reality" of impartiality where codes of conduct and statements of independence are concerned.
+Can an expert, even acting in good faith, can ever be entirely free from pressures from their employing party or from the case itself?
 Neither the IBA Rules nor the CIArb Protocol themselves explain how an expert can in fact be independent, and not merely show independence.
-Mark Kantor argues that "no protocol or code can regulate the ability of a party to hire an expert who is just a good actor or actress"34 and who is able to appear objective while delivering fundamentally partisan evidence.35 Whether or not this is the case in practice, the theoretical concern is shared by many.
+Mark Kantor argues that "no protocol or code can regulate the ability of a party to hire an expert who is just a good actor or actress"58 and who is able to appear objective while